DaneshSelwal/Classification_Uncertainty_Quantification_Analysis/Classification/dapm/dapm_readme.md

 DAPM addresses this by jointly modelling two kinds of uncertainty. **Data-level uncertainty** captures variability in *how* an input is encoded: a VAE encoder maps each input to a Gaussian distribution in latent space, so nearby-boundary samples produce spread-out latent distributions. **Prediction-level uncertainty** captures variability in the output: instead of a deterministic classifier head, DAPM trains a conditional Denoising Diffusion Probabilistic Model (DDPM) that operates in the *label simplex* — running a reverse diffusion chain from noise to a plausible class-probability vector, conditioned on the latent code and soft classifier guidance.

-At inference time, drawing $N$ independent samples from both sources of randomness (the latent posterior and the diffusion chain) yields an empirical distribution of prediction vectors for each pixel.
-A Welch two-sample t-test then compares the top-1 and top-2 class probability streams across those $N$ draws: if they are statistically indistinguishable (large p-value), the pixel is *uncertain*; if clearly separated (small p-value), it is *certain*.
+At inference time, drawing N independent samples from both sources of randomness (the latent posterior and the diffusion chain) yields an empirical distribution of prediction vectors for each pixel.
+A Welch two-sample t-test then compares the top-1 and top-2 class probability streams across those N draws: if they are statistically indistinguishable (large p-value), the pixel is *uncertain*; if clearly separated (small p-value), it is *certain*.

 The system is trained in two sequential stages.
 Stage 1 jointly trains the VAE encoder, source and target decoders, a softmax classifier, and a domain discriminator whose gradients are reversed to push source and target latent distributions into alignment.
 Stage 2 freezes those components and trains the conditional diffusion model to predict the noise added to label vectors, using real labels for source pixels and the classifier's soft predictions as pseudo-labels for target pixels.

-The two uploaded notebooks implement this end-to-end: `Model_training_dapm_full.ipynb` covers Stages 1 and 2 for three backbone architectures (AlexNet\_CNN, GFNet, ViT\_UNet) on a 6-band multispectral remote-sensing image; `Model_uncertainty_dapm_full.ipynb` loads the saved weights and runs the full-scene stochastic inference and uncertainty mapping pipeline.
+The two uploaded notebooks implement this end-to-end: `Model_training_dapm_full.ipynb` covers Stages 1 and 2 for three backbone architectures (AlexNet_CNN, GFNet, ViT_UNet) on a 6-band multispectral remote-sensing image; `Model_uncertainty_dapm_full.ipynb` loads the saved weights and runs the full-scene stochastic inference and uncertainty mapping pipeline.

 ---